Upper School Course of Study

 Health

-Students in the tenth grade must complete a course in health education required by the State of New York.
-The health class is a forum for the discussion of extremely relevant information.
-It provides students with an opportunity to identify their own attitudes and beliefs concerning critical health issues, as well as an opportunity to listen to the beliefs and attitudes of others.
+Students in the 10th grade must complete a course in health education required by the State of New York.
+The health class is a forum for the discussion of relevant health-related topics.
+It provides students with an opportunity to identify their own attitudes and beliefs concerning critical health issues, as well as an opportunity to listen to the perspectives and experiences of others.

 College Counseling